 2. Onboarded vendors were not approved by finance before being imported to NetSuite.

 A limited and difficult-to-use vendor approval process meant employees struggled to see whether a vendor already existed in NetSuite.
 Too often, purchase orders were created against duplicate vendor requests before those duplicates could be denied.
-This required the finance team to go back and manually correct the errors of this process.
+This required the finance team to go back and manually correct the errors of this approval process.
 Ultimately, TIER wanted more control of the data being poured into NetSuite in order to avoid this type of vendor confusion, and excess work, altogether.

 3. Employee-facing procurement operations were too technical.